Devil's Garden and Hole in the Rock Road

 Twelve miles down a long, flat, plateau on washboardy Hole in the Rock Road (which continues another 50 miles to Glen Canyon) is Devil's Garden.

 Hidden in a wash are tall, quiet formations, waiting to be discovered.
-It is as if these stoic statues of rock were forgotten after the erosive wind and watery mess that swept away the rest of the surrounding rock and dirt.
+It is as if these stoic statues of rock were forgotten after the erosive wind and watery mess swept away the rest of the surrounding rock and dirt.

 And then I woke up?
 No. It wasn't a dream.
 Phew.